AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 <br/>

-Not always, maybe not even frequently, but still in so many socioeconomical situations, we see people choosing morality and kindness and generosity over personal needs, even when they can not afford to...even when it is very difficult to do so.
+Not always, maybe not even frequently, but still in so many socioeconomic situations, we see people choosing morality and kindness and generosity over personal needs, even when they can not afford to...even when it is very difficult to do so.
 So many go out of their way to offer you whatever food they have and go hungry themselves.
 So many choose to stay in adversity but do not want to feed their children any food that has been stolen from someone else's child's mouth...